OpenNebula/addon-storpool/README.md

 1. tested only with the KVM hypervisor
 1. no support for VM snapshot because it is handled internally by libvirt
-1. reported free/used/total space when used for SUSTEM datastore is not propper because OpenNebula can not handle the case when the volatile disks and the context image are block devices instead of files on filesystem.
+1. reported free/used/total space when used for SUSTEM datastore is not propper because the volatile disks and the context image are expected to be files instead of a block device.
 Extra external monitoring of space usage should be implemented.

 ## Installation